tstanis/learn_map/index.md

 To this end, we add additional tests to each of our generated maps and throw out ones that aren't interesting:
 - Longer paths are generally more interesting.
 Setting a threshold equal to the length of one side of the map seems to work.
 - Choose paths where the first move is not in the obvious greedy direction.
 I.e. if the goal is up and to the left, choose maps where the path starts down or to the right.
+- Twisty paths that have a significant number of direction changes.

 ### Tensorflow Keras